Odd edge-colorings of subdivisions of odd graphs: Introduction

-An \textit{odd edge-coloring} of a given graph $G$ is an edge-coloring such that each nonempty color class induces an odd subgraph.
+An \textit{odd edge-coloring} of a graph $G$ is an edge-coloring such that each nonempty color class $E_c$ induces an odd subgraph of $G$.
 In other words, at each vertex $v$, for any appearing color $c$ the degree $d_{G[E_c]}(v)$ is odd.
 Equivalently, an odd edge-coloring can be seen as a decomposition of $G$ into (edge-disjoint) odd subgraphs.
 As usual, we are most interested in the least number of colors necessary to create such a coloring.
-An odd edge-coloring of $G$ using at most $k$ colors is referred to as an \textit{odd $k$-edge-coloring}, and then we say that $G$ is \textit{odd $k$-edge-colorable}.
-Whenever $G$ is odd edge-colorable, the \textit{odd chromatic index} $\chi_{o}'(G)$ is defined to be the minimum integer $k$ for which $G$ is odd $k$-edge-colorable.
+An odd edge-coloring of $G$ using at most $k$ colors is referred to as an \textit{odd $k$-edge-coloring}, and if such a coloring exists we say that $G$ is \textit{odd $k$-edge-colorable}.
+Whenever $G$ admits an odd edge-coloring, the \textit{odd chromatic index}, $\chi_{o}'(G)$, is defined to be the minimum integer $k$ for which $G$ is odd $k$-edge-colorable.

 It is obvious that a necessary and sufficient condition for odd edge-colorability of $G$ is the absence of vertices incident only to loops.
 Apart from this, the presence of loops does not influence the existence nor changes the value of the index $\chi_{o}'(G)$.
-Therefore, the class of loopless graphs comprise a natural framework for the study of the odd chromatic index.
+Therefore, the class of loopless graphs comprises a natural framework for the study of the odd chromatic index.

 As a notion, odd edge-coloring was introduced by Pyber in his survey on graph coverings~\cite{Pyb91}.
-The mentioned work considers simple graphs and (among other results) contains a proof of the following.
+The mentioned work concerns simple graphs and (among other results) contains a proof of the following.

 \begin{theorem}[Pyber, 1991] For every simple graph $G$, it holds that $\chi_o'(G) \le 4$. \end{theorem}